 “We have to do stuff you want to do, too, you know.
 It’s not just my vacation.”

 “I know, but I want to make sure you have the best time ever.”
 He took her hand and smiled.

-Charlotte’s watch chimed, and it was time to walk next door to Jayna’s shop.
-Hand in hand, they walked, and Travis opened the door for her, allowing Charlotte to walk in first.
+Charlotte’s watch chimed and it was time to walk next door to Jayna’s shop.
+Hand in hand, they walked and Travis opened the door for her to allow Charlotte to walk in first.

 Jayna recognized her immediately.
 “Charlotte!” she squealed.
 “Welcome back, sweetheart!”
 Immediately, Jayna enveloped her in a hug, and then she noticed Travis.
 “Oh my, what is the star of the Shores Llamas doing in my humble little shop?”

 “Jayna, this is my husband, Travis.”
 Charlotte introduced them but Travis really needed no introduction.

 “Your mother never mentioned her son-in-law was a big sport legend!”
 She sheepishly held her hand out to Travis and he wrapped her in a hug.